mordauntfamilyhistory.com

 • John Mordaunt seems to have died young

-• Elizabeth Mordaunt seems to have did young
+• Elizabeth Mordaunt seems to have died young

 He seems to have invested in an estate of 607 acres in Pennsylvania which his children later disposed of: